Portions of this post originally appeared November 18, 2012, on romance author Christi Barth’s blog.

 I faced several challenges while writing Stellarnet Prince.
 My characters visit Washington DC, so I went there myself for inspiration and accuracy.
 I also did a ton of research about the United Nations and diplomacy, watching Youtube videos of state visits and reading all about Blair House.

 But wedding planning became my biggest challenge.
-I spent more time working out the details of my characters’ wedding than I spent on my own ceremony back in 1999.
-To write a wedding scene, I had to choose food, beverages, cake, flowers, a location and everything, just as if it were a real wedding.
+I spent more time working out the details of my characters’ ceremony than I spent on my own wedding.
+I chose food, beverages, cake, flowers, a location and everything, just as if it were a real wedding.
 I wrote vows.
-I chose a wedding dress.
+I selected a wedding dress.
 I created a guest list.